Understanding the Injected Provider API

 Q: How do I detect account changes?

-A: Subscribe to the accountChanged
+A: Subscribe to the accountChanged event for real-time notifications.

 Best Practices for Production Environments